-(1) To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2021 together with the Reports of the Board of Directors and Auditor's thereon.
+- (1) To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2022 together with the Reports of the Board of Directors and Auditor's thereon. - (2) To appoint a director in place of Mr.Suresh Babu Konakanchi (DIN: 07757710), who retires by rotation and being eligible, offers himself for re-appointment.